 - Referral for further diagnostic testing such as annual mammography,

 annual breast MRI, breast ultrasound, and minimally invasive breast

 - Referrals to appropriate services, such as behavioral medicine, fitness coaching, stress reduction, integrative medicine , nutrition counseling, gynecology and plastic surgery

 - Access to breast cancer prevention clinical trials

 If you have some of the risk factors listed earlier, many insurance

 companies will cover some or all of the services offered at the Center.

 When you are scheduled for each procedure, you may request information

 about insurance coverage and your financial responsibility.

-You may want to first discuss your interest in the Center with your primary care physician, gynecologist, oncologist or surgeon.
+You may want to first discuss your interest with your primary care physician, gynecologist, oncologist or surgeon.